adilalic/MPD_PROJECT/README.md

 This app provides a user-friendly interface for shopkeepers to handle tasks such as inventory management, product uploading, and efficient checkout processes.

+## Features

+- **Inventory Management:** Easily manage and track product inventory with a comprehensive set of tools.

+- **Product Upload:** Quickly upload new products to keep your inventory up-to-date.

+- **Efficient Checkout:** Streamline the purchase experience for customers with a user-friendly POS system.

+- **Accurate Records:** Maintain accurate and organized records of product inventory and sales transactions.

 ## Contributors

 This project is created by students from Iqra University: